vgwb/Antura/docs/en/dev/game-modules/Teacher.md

 This is accomplished through two methods:

-- A journey progression / MiniGame matching is provided to the teacher through the database's PlaySessionData ntries.
+- A journey progression / MiniGame matching is provided to the teacher through the database's PlaySessionData entries.
 This is used by the teacher to select MiniGames for a given playsession and make sure that a MiniGame can support at least some of the dictionary content for the learning objectives.
 - Whenever a specific MiniGame is selected, the Teacher is configured to generate vocabulary data that can be supported by the MiniGame.
 This is handled by the **Question Builders**

 ## Question Builders